 Step Programming Task

 1 Press (Feature) (1) (1) (System Program) (System Program) (Central Tel Program).

 2 Enter the number of the extension to be programmed.

 3 Press a programmable button.

-4 Press (Feature) (1) (4) 1.
+4 Press Feature 1 4 1.

 5 At this point, do one of the following:

-Go to Step 3 of the next procedure to program another button for this extension.
+Go to Step 3 of the next procedure to program another button for the extension.

 Press Central Tel Program and go to Step 2 of any button programming procedure in this section to program a button for a different extension.

-Press Feature (0) (0) to exit.
+Press Feature 1 1 to exit.